AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/headless-journey/path-to-first-experience.md

 Now that you have completed this part of the AEM Headless Developer Journey, you should:

-* Understand important planning considerations for designing your content
+* Understand important planning considerations for designing your content.
-* Understand the steps to implement headless depending on your integration level requirements.
+* Understand the steps to implement headless in AEM.
-* Set up the necessary tools and AEM configurations.
+* Know what necessary tools and AEM configurations are required.
 * Know best practices to make your headless journey smooth, keep content generation efficient, and ensure content is delivered quickly.

 You should continue your AEM headless journey by next reviewing the document [How to Model Your Content as AEM Content Models](model-your-content.md) where you learn how to model your content structure in AEM.